Weekend Getaway=Small Vacation

 brown chukka boots (Dillard’s New Year’s Day Sale)

 Are you seeing a pattern here?
-Catch my upcoming post about clothes shopping on a budget. 😉 I love packing clothes that I can mix and match.
+Catch my post about clothes shopping on a budget. 😉 I love packing clothes that I can mix and match.
 I also love to layer my clothes in case the weather takes a turn.

 Now Get Going!